cristal-ise/cristal-ise/docs/DSL-Schema.md

     }
 }
 ```

-## Schema
-Defines the XML Schema which is stored in description `Schema Item` (the equivalent of an xsd file)

 * namespace(optional) - normally the namespace of the module which is added to the DomainPath
 * name - name of the Schema Item